Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Graph-augmented Learning to Rank

 \section{Graph-augmented Learning to Rank}

-Given a question $q$ and a set of sub-KSGs $S_q = \{S_{q,1}, ..., S_{q,n}\}$.
-We compute the ranking score $y$ representing the relevance of $q$ and $S_{q,i}$ for subgraph ranking.
-The overall model architecture is shown in Figure \ref{fig:model}.
-Our model consists of a graph construction module for the input question and the input triples, a BiGGNN encoder capturing global interactions and an Enhanced BiMPM encoder capturing local interactions.
+Given a question $q$ and a set of sub-KSGs $S_q = \{S_{q,1}, ..., S_{q,n}\}$, we compute the ranking score $y$ representing the relevance of $q$ and $S_{q,i}$ for subgraph ranking.
+The overall model architecture is shown in Figure \ref{fig:model}, which consists of a graph construction module for the input question and the input triples, a BiGGNN encoder and an Enhanced BiMPM encoder.